 In working with more than 2,000 hotels and venues worldwide, we’ve seen our clients through good times and bad.
-We know from experience that communication is key if you want to bounce forward after a crisis.
+We know from experience that communication and guest experience is key if you want to bounce forward after a crisis.

 So where should hotels and venues focus their communication efforts over the next 6-12 months?
 Here are our top six suggestions.

 Make sure your crisis response plan is up to date, accessible for your staff, and clearly communicated to your customers.

 The best crisis response plans are visible ones.
 They don’t sit in a restricted folder on the server.
 They are living, breathing action plans.
 Make it known (and seen) that you care about the health of your people and customers.

 Remember, people who have made the decision to travel will be vetting their accommodation options and looking for reassurance that your hotel is a safe choice.
 This is your opportunity to reassure them.

 Here's an idea...Update your website with a message from your General Manager.
 A compassionate note recognising the seriousness of the situation and showcasing your vigilant yet measured approach to managing it.
 While you’re at it, share that same message across your social channels too.

 Visitors to your venue will be nervous.
 Their confidence has taken a hit and they’re unsure of the current environment.
 They want certainty, consistency and calmness.